UniversalPropositions/universalpropositions.github.io/index.md

 # Release

+This is release v2.0 of the Universal Proposition Banks (UP) with significant enhancements over v1.0, including:
+- (1) Propbanks with **higher quality** by using a state-of-the-art monolingual SRL and improved auto-generation of annotations;
+- (2) Expanded language coverage (from 7 to 23 [languages](https://universalpropositions.github.io/#languages) );
+- (3) **Span annotation** for the decoupling of syntactic analysis; and
+- (4) **Gold data** for a subset of the [languages](https://universalpropositions.github.io/#gold-data).

-This is release 2.0 of the Universal Proposition Banks (UP).
-It is built upon [release 2.9 of the Universal Dependency Treebanks](https://lindat.mff.cuni.cz/repository/xmlui/handle/11234/1-4611) and inherits their [licence](https://lindat.mff.cuni.cz/repository/xmlui/page/licence-UD-2.9).
+v2.0 is built upon [release 2.9 of the Universal Dependency Treebanks](https://lindat.mff.cuni.cz/repository/xmlui/handle/11234/1-4611).
 We use the frame and role labels from the [English Proposition Bank](http://propbank.github.io/) version [3.0](https://github.com/propbank/propbank-documentation/blob/master/other-documentation/Description-of-PB3-changes.md).

+**News (2022/04/30)**: Introduced Universal Proposition Bank 2.0 (UP2.0)

 **News (2022/01/01)**: UP1.0 Freeze !